top of page

 • Increase glycogen stores in your body.

-• Increase how long you can run for before you hit the wall.
+• Increase how long you can run before you hit the wall.

 Other long run benefits: